Task Force 70, Carrier Strike Group 5 holds change of command aboard USS George Washington

+YOKOSUKA, Japan – Rear Adm.
+Greg Newkirk turned over command of Task Force 70 and Carrier Strike Group (CSG) 5 to Rear Adm.
+Eric Anduze aboard the Nimitz-class aircraft carrier USS George Washington (CVN 73), June 10.

 Rear Adm.
-Greg Newkirk, right, is relieved of command as Commander, Task Force 70, by Rear Adm.
-Eric Anduze, left.
-Newkirk and Anduze turned over command aboard USS George Washington (CVN 73) June 10, 2025.
+Anduze arrived aboard George Washington prior to the ceremony.
+Following the change of command, Rear Adm.
+Newkirk said farewell to the crew before departing the ship.

+“It has been an honor to serve alongside the men and women of Task Force 70,” said Newkirk, a native of Medina, Ohio.
+“This team shoulders a significant daily responsibility in this consequential theater.
+Alongside our close allies and partners, we represent an agile, lethal, and ready force in the Indo-Pacific.
+I look forward to seeing this talented team continue under the tremendous leadership of Admiral Anduze, a longtime friend and great tactician.”

 |Date Taken: